ADVERTISEMENT

 Endocrine/Metabolic Issues

 Important Note.
 Other concerning symptoms often accompany medical causes of shaking.
-Pay attention to changes in your dog’s appetite, thirst, energy level, bathroom habits, and other behavioral abnormalities.
+Pay attention to changes in your dog’s appetite, thirst, energy level, bathroom habits, and other behavioral abnormalities, as these could be reasons why your dog may be shaking.

 Other Potential Reasons for Dog Shaking